KwintenTorfs/IQ-GNL-Pro/README.md

 >[!IMPORTANT]
 > The contents of this tool remain under construction, so changes will keep getting committed

-This repository contains the code to calculate global noise level and was used in the manuscript: _Insights, robustness and practical considerations of global noise level measurement in chest CT_ (doi: )
+This repository contains the code to calculate global noise level and was used in the manuscript: _Insights, robustness and practical considerations of global noise level measurement in chest CT_ (doi: ).
+When using this toolbox in your work, please refer to this paper.

 # IQ GNL Pro <img src="https://github.com/KwintenTorfs/GNL_GUI/blob/master/assets/LOGO%20Black.png" width=5% height=5% align='right'>